iiasa/accelerator_service/README.md

 ```
 ### `.env.web.fe` (frontend)

-Settings are self-explanatory.
+Must use https with TiTiler and hence set `httpsL//...` in `VITE_TITILER_API_BASE_URL`.
+Therfore need to generate self-signed certificate for TiTiler.
+Configuration details pending.
+Query an LLM on how to obtain a self-signed certificate that also works for `localhost`.

 ### `.env.scheduler` (job dispatcher)

-1. In `.env.scheduler` change `IMAGE_REGISTRY_URL=registry:8443`, `IMAGE_REGISTRY_USER=myregistry`, `IMAGE_REGISTRY_PASSWORD=myregistrypassword`
+In `.env.scheduler`, aside from the obvious settings:

+1. In `.env.scheduler` configure `IMAGE_REGISTRY_*`. `IMAGE_REGISTRY_TAG_PREFIX` is needed when the registry is subdivided in namespaces.
+For example Harbor uses projects.
+If so, set the name of your space/project followed by a slash as value.
-   - When the registry service is running, you can login to it via `docker login registry:8443` and the above username and password.
+   - When the registry service is running, you should be ablee to login via  `docker login <registry>:8443` and the configured username and password.
+2. Set `JOBSTORE_*` values to point to an S3 bucket for transient file storage when launching WKube jobs.
-2. Convert `~/.kube/config` to JSON and then a base64 string:
+3. Convert `~/.kube/config` to JSON and then a base64 string:
    ```
    kubectl config view --output json --raw >kubeconfig.json
    ```